Federal Green Challenge

 Federal Aggregated Solar Procurement Pilot

-Who: U.S. Environmental Protection Agency (EPA), General Services Administration (GSA), Forest Service, Department of Energy - Federal Energy Management Program (FEMP), Lawrence Berkeley National Laboratory and U.S. Coast Guard.
+Who: U.S. Environmental Protection Agency (EPA), General Services Administration (GSA), Forest Service, Department of Energy - Federal Energy Management Program (FEMP), Lawrence Berkeley National Laboratory, National Renewable Energy Laboratory, and the U.S. Coast Guard.

 Where: Greater Northern California